alpaca-core/alpaca-core-sdk/doc/dev/build.md

     * Android: CMake 3.24 is needed to properly find JNI
     * GUI Demos: [SDL2](https://wiki.libsdl.org/SDL2/FrontPage)
     * Different computational backends require their respective SDKs and dependencies

+If you want practical steps on for specific environments, check the [developer environments documentation](dev-env.md).

 ## Configure